-This article on the British War Medal and will explain what the medal is and why it was awarded.
-I have written articles about the other First World War campaign medals which can be viewed by clicking on the links below:
+This article is about the British War Medal and will explain what the medal is, why it was awarded and how it can help you research soldiers who served in the British Army during the First World War.
+I have written more articles on the other First World War campaign medals as well as guides to help you research British Army soldiers:

 British War Medal

 The British War Medal was often referred to as the General Service Medal shortly after the war.
-The General Service Medal was different and was always awarded with a clasp.
+General Service Medals were always issued with a clasp and while this was mooted for the British War Medal, with clasps for campaigns, lengths of service and battles, it was abandoned as too time-consuming and costly.
+Occasionally, unofficial clasps can be found on medals to naval personnel.
 The entry below was taken from the National Roll of the Great War which recorded all British War Medals as General Service Medals.
 Also, note how the 1914 Star has been referred to by its colloquial name, the Mons Star.

 British War Medal Records